uplimit/course-dbt/greenery/week_2_project_readme.md

 ### 5. Explain how you would ensure these tests are passing regularly and how you would alert stakeholders about bad data getting through.

-I plan to run these tests whenever we add new data to the model or do a weekly test
+I plan to run these tests every week to ensure we are not getting bad data.

 ### 6. dbt snapshots - which orders changed from week 1 to week 2

-There are 3 orders that changed from week 1 to week 2 and those orders are now shipped with the estimated delivery on 2/19/2021
+There are 3 orders that changed from week 1 to week 2 and those orders are now shipped with the estimated delivery on 2/19/2021.